-3 class hours, 3 credits.
 A discussion of works of several major scientists and the effects of their work and thought on our culture.
 Special emphasis on developments which have most influenced modern life.
 Scientists studied are Galileo, Newton, Darwin, Freud, and Einstein.
-Prerequisite: HUMN 201 or HUMN 202.
-SUNY-GER: Humanities.

 ENGL 450 Speech